-When you look around, you will observe different animals with different structures and forms.
-As over a million species of animals have been described till now, the need for classification becomes all the more important.
+When we look around, we observe different animals with different structures and forms.
+Over a million species of animals have been described until now, the need for classification becomes all the more important.
 The classification also helps in assigning a systematic position to newly described species.
-It also teaches you topics such as Basis of Classification, Classification of Animals.
+It also teaches other topics such as Basis of Classification, Classification of Animals and more.

 Chapter 5: Morphology of Flowering Plants

-In chapters 2 and 3, we talked about classification of plants based on morphological and other characteristics.
-For any successful attempt at classification and at understanding any higher plant (or for that matter any living organism) we need to know standard technical terms and standard definitions.
-We also need to know about the possible variations in different parts, found as adaptations of the plants to their environment, e.g., adaptions to various habitats, for protection, climbing, storage, etc. It also explains topics such as The Root, The Stem, The Leaf, The Inflorescence, The Flower, The Fruit, The Seed, Semi-technical Description of a Typical Flowering Plant, Description of Some Important Families.
+In chapters 2 and 3, we talked about the classification of plants based on morphological and other characteristics.
+For any successful attempt at classification and at understanding any higher plant (or for that matter any living organism), we need to know standard technical terms and standard definitions.
+We also need to know about the possible variations in different parts, found as adaptations of the plants to their environment, e.g., adaptions to various habitats, for protection, climbing, storage.
+It also explains topics such as the root, stem, leaf, inflorescence, flower, fruit, seed, semi-technical description of a typical flowering plant, description of some important families and more.

 Chapter 6: Anatomy of Flowering Plants

-This chapter introduces you to the internal structure and functional organisation of higher plants.
-Study of internal structure of plants is called anatomy.
-Plants have cells as the basic unit, cells are organised into tissues and in turn, the tissues are organised into organs.
-Different organs in a plant show differences in their internal structure.
-Within angiosperms, the monocots and dicots are also seen to be anatomically different.
+This chapter introduces the internal structure and functional organisation of higher plants.
+Study of the internal structure of plants is called anatomy.
+Plants have cells as their basic unit, cells are organised into tissues, and in turn, the tissues are organised into various parts of the plant.
+Within angiosperms, the monocots and dicots are anatomically different.
 Internal structures also show adaptations to diverse environments.
-It includes topics such as The Tissues, The Tissue System, Anatomy of Dicotyledonous and Monocotyledonous Plants, Secondary Growth.
+It includes topics such as The Tissues, The Tissue System, Anatomy of Dicotyledonous and Monocotyledonous Plants, Secondary Growth and more.

 Chapter 7: Structural Organisation in Animals

-In the preceding chapters, you came across a large variety of organisms, both unicellular and multicellular, of the animal kingdom.
+In the preceding chapters, we came across a large variety of organisms, both unicellular and multicellular, of the animal kingdom.
 In unicellular organisms, all functions like digestion, respiration and reproduction are performed by a single cell.
 In the complex body of multicellular animals, the same basic functions are carried out by different groups of cells in a well-organised manner.
 All complex animals consist of only four basic types of tissues.
-These tissues are organised in specific proportion and pattern to form an organ like stomach, lung, heart and
+These tissues are organised in specific locations to form organs – such as the stomach, lung, heart and kidney.

 Chapter 8: Cell The Unit of Life

 When you look around, you see both living and non-living things.
-You must have wondered and asked yourself – ‘what is it that makes an organism living, or what is it that an inanimate thing does not have which a living thing has’ ?
+You must have asked yourself – “What is it that makes an organism living?” or, “What is it that an inanimate object does not have which a living thing has?”
 The answer to this is the presence of the basic unit of life – the cell in all living organisms.
 All organisms are composed of cells.
-Some are composed of a single cell and are called unicellular organisms while others, like us, composed of many cells, are called multicellular organisms.
+Some are composed of a single cell and are called unicellular organisms.
+In contrast, others, like us, are composed of many cells and are called multicellular organisms.